 Student Loan Spending Rules

 Your student loan refund — what’s left after your scholarships, grants, and loans are applied toward tuition, campus housing, fees, and other direct charges — isn’t money that’s meant to be spent willy-nilly.
 It’s meant for education-related expenses.
+If you don’t need the refund, it’s best to send it back to the loan servicer.

 Additionally, when you took out a student loan, you probably signed a promissory note that outlined what you’re supposed to be spending your loan money on.
 Those restrictions may vary depending on what kind of loan you received — federal or private, subsidized or unsubsidized.
 If the restrictions weren’t clear, it’s not a bad idea to ask your lender, “What can I use my student loan for?”